Skip Maine state header navigation

 An initial screening test is performed.
 If the test is positive for one or more drugs, a confirmation test is performed for each identified drug using gas chromatography/mass spectrometry (GC/MS) analysis.
 GC/MS confirmation ensures that over-the-counter medications are not reported as positive results.

 If the analysis of the primary specimen confirms the presence of controlled substances, the employee has seventy-two (72) hours to request that the split specimen be sent to another DHHS certified laboratory for analysis.
-The split specimen procedures provides the employee with an opportunity for a second opinion.
+The split specimen procedure provides the employee with an opportunity for a second opinion.

 All drug test results are reviewed and interpreted by a physician, Medical Review Officer (MRO), before they are reported.
 If the laboratory reports a positive result to the MRO, the MRO contacts the employee and conducts an interview to determine if there is an alternative medical explanation for the presence of a controlled substance in the specimen.

 If the employee provides appropriate documentation and the MRO determines that there is a legitimate medical use of the prohibited drug, the test result is reported as negative.
+The MRO may not verify a drug test as negative based upon information that a physician recommended that the employee use “medical marijuana.”

 Urine specimens are analyzed for the following drugs: